Jehu Chesson: Washington Redskins

-Chesson was signed to the Washington Redskins' practice squad on September 5, 2018.
-He was promoted to the active roster on September 12, 2018, but was waived on September 17 and returned to the practice squad the following day.
-He was promoted to the active roster again on October 18 after injuries to Jamison Crowder and Paul Richardson.
+Chesson was signed to the practice squad of the Washington Redskins on 5 September 2018.
+He was promoted to the active roster on 12 September 2018, but was waived on 17 September and returned to the practice squad the following day.
+He was promoted to the active roster again on 18 October after injuries to Jamison Crowder and Paul Richardson.

-Chesson was waived on August 31, 2019, but was signed to the practice squad the following day.
-His practice squad contract with the team expired on January 6, 2020.
+Chesson was waived on 31 August 2019, but was signed to the practice squad the following day.
+His practice squad contract with the team expired on 6 January 2020.

 New York Jets

-Chesson signed a futures contract with the New York Jets on January 9, 2020.
-He was waived on September 5, 2020.
+Chesson signed a futures contract with the New York Jets on 9 January 2020.
+He was waived on 5 September 2020.